openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 **Error codes**

-For details about the following error codes, see [Location Error Codes](../errorcodes/errorcode-geoLocationManager.md).
+For details about the error codes, see [Location Error Codes](../errorcodes/errorcode-geoLocationManager.md).

 | ID| Error Message|
 | -------- | ---------------------------------------- |